kieraneglin/laniakea/README.md

 # THIS PROJECT IS A WORK IN PROGRESS

 The only console with a dictionary is currently the NES.
-More will be added after 1.0.0 is released.
+More will be added once 1.0.0 of this project, the CLI, and the GUI are released.

 # Laniakea ROM Renamer